Builders-we-are/2025-Goals/readme.md

 ---

 Q1
-- Study and Complete the AZ-104 exam.
+- Study and Complete the AZ-104 exam. ✅
+Q2
+- Will update later

 </details>

 <details>